- Email all Contacts,

 Note: if ' Login required for Portal?' is not selected (under Clients>Settings>General), the system will allow the contact to use a specific link to go directly into the portal without a login.
 The link is sent when portal access is assigned (shown below) and is automatically included for each invoice or statement sent via email.
 In this case, you do not need to create a specific login for the contact, but if you do that will override the automatic login and require the contact to enter those credentials.

-While access to the Client Portal can be granted when creating a new contact, it can also be granted on existing contacts under Clients>Contacts>Client Portal Access.
+Access to the Client Portal can be granted when creating a new Contact.
+Click under Clients>Contacts.

 Enable Payments in Client Portal